 Not sure what type of container to use for freezing?
 This article discusses tips on how to freeze milk in either plastic or glass with no mess or safety issues.

 Do you have any other tips for maintaining unpasteurized raw milk freshness?
-Please share with all of us!
+Please share it with all of us!